sindresorhus/awesome/awesome.md

 ## Accept other people's opinion

 If you're an owner of the list, respect other people's opinion.
 If there are plenty of users not agreeing to your decision, give it a second thought.

-## Discovery

-Link back to this list from your list so users can easily discover more lists.